engineyard/ey-docs/pages/application_home.md

 Results returned under the heading "Available Gems" can be configured to install when you boot an instance.

-  * Click on the **Add Gem -> link** to add your gem.
+  * Click the Add Gem -> link to add your gem.

 Now your gem moves to the "Selected Gems" on the right.
 Boot your instance and the gem will be installed.

-To remove a gem, click on the **x Remove link** and the gem is removed.
+To remove a gem, click the x Remove link and the gem is removed.
 Re-start your instance to effect the change.

 ### Add a Gem from a Custom Server